SverreStra/GameHub_CA_SverreStraume_13.11.22/README.md

 What I have learned from this CA is that one wrong line of code can make a mess of alot.
 I learned how to seperate the CSS files, something I have done to most of the pages.
 Some of the pages I kept on the Style.css page.
 I feel that I have learned alot of how to make my code as DRY as possible, but I still have a long way to go.
 To get it as DRY as possible.
+I learned alot when i came to using Mozilla Devtools.
+It helped me so much in how to style my pictures and get my navbar to be responsive to the different screen sizes.

 The site have the following pages: